-- procedures for sign-in or registration which unnecessarily reveal information about previous registrants64; - failure to delete the details of third party individuals from documents provided under Freedom of Information or other 'access' legislation (this arises with any release of information)65;
+- procedures for sign-in or registration which unnecessarily reveal information about previous registrants93; - failure to delete the details of third party individuals from documents provided under Freedom of Information or other 'access' legislation (this arises with any release of information)94; - use of 'real' personal information in training or in publications such as when illustrating a point with a case study95, or in providing 'test' databases for training or demonstrations96, and - failure to ensure security for personal information 'out of office' or 'out of hours' the Hong Kong Privacy Commissioner has served an enforcement notice97 on a bank to implement appropriate policies and practices98. - failure to provide reasonably confidential facilities for discussion with clients99.